20 April - 23 August 2022

 Letter of support from the non-academic partner

-The letter of support from the non-academic partner shall describe in as concrete terms as possible how the project will benefit from the non-academic partner’s activities, both in the short and the long term, and how this partner can contribute actively to making the project unique.
+The letter of support from the non-academic partner shall describe in as concrete terms as possible how the project will benefit the non-academic partner’s activities, both in the short and the long term, and how this partner can contribute actively to making the project unique.
 The name and contact details of the person writing the letter of support shall be stated.

 The letter of support may cover a maximum of 2 A4 pages in Arial, font size 11, single line spacing.
 If several letters of support are attached, they must be joined into a single file with a maximum size of 15 MB.